nensykacha/Excel_Fundamental_Booster/README.md

 # 🚀 PR.
-1 Fundamental Booster - Excel Master Project
+1 Fundamental Booster - Excel Project

 This project is a comprehensive analytical tool designed to master Excel fundamentals and advanced dynamic data structures.
 It demonstrates the ability to manage complex datasets across multiple interconnected sheets.